 Recognizing impossible figures, like those found in Escher’s artwork, has been associated with artistic talent and also with dyslexia.
-University of Wisconsin-Eau Claire psychology professor Catya von Karolyi presents research about these relationships and discusses the importance of nurturing visual spatial abilities in the classroom and with children at home.
+During her March 18 lecture, University of Wisconsin-Eau Claire psychology professor Catya von Karolyi presented research about these relationships and discussed the importance of nurturing visual spatial abilities in the classroom and with children at home.

 Judy Shumway, January 6/7 & January 13 /14

 Glass artist and instructor Judy Shumway, co-owner of The Glass Garden studio in Janesville, offered two beginning stained-glass workshops beginning Friday evening and finishing up on Saturday afternoon, where participating teens and adults created a small hanging window panel.